3:33 (film): Release

 The film released in theatres on 10 December 2021.

 Reception

-Suganth of The Times of India gave a rating of 2.5 out on 5 and wrote, "The film then throws stuff like semi-evil numbers, mediums who communicate with ghosts and more scenes with Kathir [Sandy] that may or may not be bad dreams, but by then, the film stops being truly scary and turns exhausting."
+Suganth of The Times of India gave a rating of 2.5 out on 5 and wrote, "The film then throws stuff like semi-evil numbers, mediums who communicate with ghosts and more scenes with Kathir that may or may not be bad dreams, but by then, the film stops being truly scary and turns exhausting."

 Avinash Ramachandran from CinemaExpress gave it 3 stars from 5 and worte "Sandy makes a confident start with this decent thriller.”